Homebrew Projects

 a motorized inductor built by Collins in 1957.
 The inductor was part of the

 Collins 180L-2 automatic tuner, which was used in aircraft.
-The tuner is not necessary for the
+Vacuum relays are used for Bypass/Tuner, Hi-Low Z, and an extra 1K pf

-of the tuner in operation, which is in the clip at the bottom of this page.
+as viewed on the monitor inside the shack.
+The clip is at the bottom of this page.

 Dual Inverted L